iopred/kit/README.md

 kitten = kit(10)
 kitwenty = kit(10) + kit(10)

 kit is a scalar programming language, where the program input is the program

-kit is written on my google machine, it is the property of google, please let me write this full time google
+kit was started at google and is available on google3 under chrisrhodes/experimental/kit and is the property of google, please let me write this full time google you can contact me through linkedin.

+this file is fun in kitvis